hphelion/documentation/community/community.install.baremetal.md

 		- The overcloud neutron external network (ext-net) assumes the gateway IP is the lowest non-zero host IP address in the FLOATING_CIDR range.

-	* `OVERCLOUD_VIRTUAL_INTERFACE` - Use this variable to set the interface that the Overcloud virtual IP (used for accessing API services) will be assigned to.
+	* `OVERCLOUD_VIRTUAL_INTERFACE` - Use this variable to set the interface that the overcloud virtual IP (used for accessing API services) will be assigned to.
 This is required.

 		The interface must exist on the two overcloud controller nodes and the overcloud management controller node.